Two patients. Both in their mid 40s. Both with lives that will change forever this week.

 For more articles – https://drgihan.com/articles/

-For free resources/podcasts – https://drgihan.com/free/
+For free resources/podcasts – https://drgihan.com/media/